Oliver-Malkin/EEPROM-Programmer/README.md

 ## Read instructions:

+Important note: the Pico is a 3.3v tolerant device, it cannot read the EEPROM when it is powered with a 5v supply.
+Reading whist doing so will damage the EEPROM.
+Ensure that the EEPROM is powered either by the Pico or a separate 3.3v supply.

-There are two modes for reading, the first is Read Byte which reads 1 byte from the supplied address.
-The other mode (a bit more useful) is Read Byte Stream which will read a series of bytes from one address to another.
+There are two modes for reading, the first is Read Byte (instruction `0x03`) which reads 1 byte from the supplied address.
+The other mode (a bit more useful) is Read Byte Stream (`0x04`) which will read a series of bytes from one address to another.
 This can be initiated as such `0x03 0x1234` which will read the byte stored at address `0x1234`.
 To read from one address to another use `0x04 0x0000 0xaaaa`.
 This will read from address `0x0000` to `0xaaaa`.

 ### Cancel byte stream